 The Shih Tzu is a toy dog breed that originated in China.
 They are thought to be a cross between a Pekingese and Lhasa Apso and were so prized by Chinese royals that for years, the Chinese refused to sell, trade, or give any of them away.
 They were first imported into Europe in the early 1930s and then into the U.S. in the mid-1950s.
 They are also known as the “Chrysanthemum Dog,” due to the way their hair grows as a puppy, extending in all directions and resembling a flower.

-This adorable little lapdog will rarely bark, is a low shedder, and is known to be hypoallergenic, so they are perfect for owners with allergies.
+The Coton Tzu is an adorable little lapdog that will rarely bark, is a low shedder, and is known to be hypoallergenic, so they are perfect for owners with allergies.

 Coton Tzu Puppies